Drug information provided by: Merative, Micromedex®

 Tell your doctor if you have Asian relatives, such as Filipino, Chinese, Japanese, Korean, or Taiwanese.
 You may need a lower dose of this medicine to treat erosive esophagitis.

 This medicine is sometimes given together with other medicines to treat ulcers.
 Be sure you understand about the risks and proper use of any other medicine your doctor gives you together with omeprazole and sodium bicarbonate combination.

-Check with your doctor right away if you or your child have a fever, joint pain, skin rash, swelling of the body, feet, or ankles, or unusual weight gain after receiving this medicine.
-These could be symptoms of acute interstitial nephritis.
+Check with your doctor right away if you have a change in frequency of urination or amount of urine, blood in the urine, fever, joint pain, loss of appetite, skin rash, swelling of the body, feet, or ankles, unusual tiredness or weakness, or unusual weight gain after receiving this medicine.
+These could be symptoms of acute tubulointerstitial nephritis.

 This medicine may increase your risk of having fractures of the hip, wrist, and spine.
-This is more likely if you receive high doses of this medicine or use it for one year or more.
+This is more likely are 50 years of age and older, if you receive high doses of this medicine or use it for one year or more.